invatorzen/Invatorzens_PSDKPlugins/README.md

 <!-- Nb Support -->
 ## Non-Binary Support
-This plugin does not require any extra steps.
+This plugin does not require any extra steps to install, however do pay attention to the <a href="#proper-setup">proper setup!</a>

 This plugin modifies how gender is handled in PSDK, which originally was using a switch.
 It is set through variable 495!
 By default I believe each value represents: